Whether you have the Samsung Galaxy Watch or a Galaxy Watch Active 2, the list of apps for you to download is vast and improving all the time.

-You're going to get the ability to check out your recently played music, playlists and the top charts.
-Naturally, you'll also get to take a look at your own library, which includes your custom playlists and, if you're a Premium user, there's also offline support, so you can head out for a run without your phone.
+You get the ability to check out recently played music, playlists and the top charts.
+Naturally, you'll also get to take a look at your own library, which includes your custom playlists.

 Read this: Galaxy Watch v Gear S3

 The app uses your GPS to check your speed.
 You can also save your journeys, and you'll get to see your distance, duration and a speed map of how fast (or slow) you were going.

 Simply, it's the Flipboard news experience on your wrist.
 It's extremely easy to use and set up, and the news is broken down into easily digestible nuggets of need-to-know information.